 bar is attached to pulled out of the plastic.

-A common problem faced by paddlers each time they buy a new boat.
-Reasons for such problems can be placed in to one of two categories;
+A common problem faced by paddlers each time they buy a new boat so the issue of water finding its way in.
+Reasons for such problems can be placed into one of two categories;

 * The paddlers kit is letting the water in.